Saggarâtum: History

 Under the next ruler, Zimri-Lim, Mari faced problems with incursions by tribal elements, especially the Yaminites.
 At one point there was a large Yaminite uprising which Zimri-Lim put down, reflected in his year name "Year in which Zimri-Lim was victorious against the Yaminites in Saggaratum and killed their kings".
 During the Mari period a prophet, Lupaḫumis is recorded as saying "As before, when the Yaminites came to me and settled in Saggaratum, I was the one who spoke to the king: “Do not make a treaty with the Yaminites" indicating that the Yaminites were a problem for the city.
 A Mari directive stated "record all of the Yaminites from Zimri-Lim’s districts of Mari, Terqa, and Saggaratum who are supposed to serve with the king’s armies".
 Zimri-Lim, ruler of Mari, had a palace at Saggarâtum.

 After a long and successful reign which included an alliance with Babylon the kingdom of Mari, minus Mari itself which had been destroyed, fell under the control of Babylon during its expansionist phase under Hammurabi whose 33rd year name included "... overthrew in battle the army of Mari and Malgium and caused Mari and its territory and the various cities of Subartu to dwell under his authority in friendship ...".
 The last significant mention of Saggarâtum was in the Old Babylonian period during the reign of Samsu-iluna (c.
 1749–1712 BC), seventh ruler of First Dynasty of Babylon and son of Hammurabi.
 His 33rd year name read "Year in which Samsu-iluna the king at the command of Shamash and Marduk restored completely all the brickwork of the city of Saggaratum".

 After the fall of Babylon c.
-1600 BC, Saggarâtum, along with Qaṭṭunān, became part of the Kingdom of Hana, with Terqa usually considered to be its capitol (though Saggarâtum has been proposed in that role as well).
+1600 BC, Saggarâtum, along with Qaṭṭunān, became part of the Kingdom of Ḫana, with Terqa usually considered to be its capitol (though Saggarâtum has been proposed in that role as well).
 This continued until c.
 1400 BC when Hana fell to the Mitanni Empire.
 After that there are no records of Saggarâtum.